-Employees's Withholding Allowance Certificate
+Employee's Withholding Allowance Certificate

-Complete this form so that your employer can withhold the correct California state income tax from your paycheck.
+Complete this form so that your employer can withhold the correct California state income tax from your pay.

-Enter Personal Information First, Middle, Last Name Social Security Number Address Filing Status City, State, and ZIP Code Single or Married (with two or more incomes) Married (one income) Head of Household
+Personal Information First, Middle, Last Name Social Security Number Address Filing Status City State ZII IP Code Single or Married (with two or more incomes) Married (one income) Head of Household

-1. Use Worksheet A for Regular Withholding allowances.
-Use other worksheets on the following pages as applicable.
+- 1. Use Worksheet A for Regular Withholding allowances.
+Use other worksheets on the following pages as applicable. - 1a.

-- 1a.
 Number of Regular Withholding Allowances (Worksheet A) - 1b.
-Number of allowances from the Estimated Deductions (Worksheet B, if applicable.) - 1c.
-Total Number of Allowances you are claiming

-2. Additional amount, if any, you want withheld each pay period (if employer agrees), (Worksheet C) OR
+Number of allowances from the Estimated Deductions (Worksheet B) - 1c.
+Total Number of Allowances you are claiming - Additional amount, if any, you want withheld each pay period (if employer agrees), (Worksheet C) OR